Call: (251) 974-5055 for departure times & reservations or reach us by

 is much more than just another dolphin cruise.
 It's a fun, informative,

 learning experience!
 Groups up to 6 are welcomed.
-Rates: 2 hour cruise $175 = $29 per person based on 6 passengers.
-1 hour Shrimping only cruise $100 = $16.67 based on 6 passengers.
+Rates: 2 hour cruise $200.
+6 passengers or less.
+1 hour Shrimping only cruise $125.
+6 passengers or less.
 Welcome aboard.
 This cruise was mentioned in Southern Living Magazine March issue, American Airlines Mag.
 Coastal Living, 717 Mag., Bank and Travel Management, Herald-Palladium, and JourneyPod.
 I am a State certified Nature Guide.

 Dolphin Statement: This web site does not promote feeding, swimming with, or any inappropriate interactions with dolphin.
 It is Captain Skips hope to show you wildlife in a responsible way.
 The above picture shows how we go through and identify our by-catch.
 I edited the picture of the dolphin into that picture to show that we often see dolphin on all my cruises.